Michael Hill (jeweller): Philanthropy

-Although he didn't become a concert violinist, Hill has maintained a strong love for the violin his entire life and continues to play.
+Although he did not become a concert violinist, Hill maintained a strong love for the violin his entire life and continued to play.
 In 2001 he founded the biennial Michael Hill International Violin Competition "for emerging young violinists".
 The winner of the competition receives a substantial cash prize, a recording deal for international distribution and a "Winner's Tour" in which the competition winner performs in concert halls around New Zealand and Australia in the calendar year following the competition.

 The Hills golf course

 After buying a run-down farm in Arrowtown, Hill's interest in golf grew to the point where he built his own 18-hole golf course called "The Hills" on the property.
 Built into the course is a unique two-thirds underground clubhouse designed by Auckland architect Andrew Patterson and his company, Patterson Associates.
 The clubhouse won the New Zealand Institute of Architects Supreme Architectural Award in 2008 and was a finalist in the World Architecture Festival in 2008 in Barcelona.